 The Akwaaba Dance Project is an entertainment and educational company started by Olubayo Jackson.
-Its mission is to provide dance workshops, performances, classes, curriculum, cultural tours and films that connect African dance and culture to the Caribbean, African American, South and Central American diaspora.
+Its mission is to provide films that connect African dance and culture to the Caribbean, African American, South and Central American diaspora as well as dance workshops, performances, classes, curriculum, cultural tours."

 TEACHER